Serve the People: Ceremonial role

+A slogan in Nanzhuang Village, Changdao, Shandong.
+There is also a portrait of Mao Zedong on this wall.

 The slogan is inscribed in the calligraphy of Mao himself, on the screen wall facing the front entrance of the Zhongnanhai compound, which serves as the headquarters for the senior party leadership and houses the offices of the General Secretary, Politburo Standing Committee and the State Council, together composing the most powerful offices in the PRC.

 Since 1984, during inspections of troops in the People's Liberation Army, the following ceremonial exchange is carried out: